-The following types of cultivation permits will be offered at a maximum density of one (1) cultivation permit per applicant per legal parcel.
+The following types of medical cannabis cultivation pPermits types may be applied for and granted provided the applicant and the legal parcel that contains the cultivation site are determined to be in compliance with all applicable conditions of this Chapter and Mendocino County Code Chapter 20.242. will be offered at a maximum density of one (1) cultivation permit per applicant per legal parcel.
 However, if a single legal parcel is owned by multiple individuals residing in separate habitable residential units on that legal parcel, each owner may individually apply for a permit to cultivate medical cannabis, provided that the cumulative total square footage of cultivation of all owners shall not exceed the total maximum square footage allowed based on the permit type.
 All owners seeking to cultivate in this manner shall initiate the application process at the same time; any partial owner of the legal parcel not cultivating medical cannabis shall provide a statement, as part of the application, that he or she will not so cultivate.